malikumair19654-byte/umair-irst-repository/README.md

 # umair-irst-repository
-this is my irst git repositery
+this is my first git repositery best of luck